 Note: only the titles of the Security Functional Requirements are provided.
-For more details and application notes please refer to the ST chapter 5.
+For more details and application notes please refer to the ST chapter 5.4.

-These Security Functional Requirements are implemented by the TOE Security Functions:
+These Security Functional Requirements assigned to the TOE are implemented by the following TOE Security Functions: